realA10001986/Time-Circuits-Display/README.md

 As mentioned above, a time travel can be triggered by holding "0" on the keypad.
 Since this doesn't really allow for an authentic movie-like experience, the firmware also supports an external trigger, such as a button switch or even another prop to trigger a time travel.
 Note that, unlike the [Fake Power Switch](#fake-power-switch), this trigger must be a momentary toggle.

 On Control Boards V1.3 and later, there is a dedicated header for the button labeled "Time Travel".
-The button needs to shorten pins "TT IN" and "GND".
+The button needs to short pins "TT IN" and "GND".

 | ![ttin](img/ttin.jpg) |
 |:--:|